MicrosoftDocs/azure-docs/articles/bastion/vnet-peering.md

 ## Architecture

-When VNet peering support is configured, Azure Bastion can be deployed in hub-and-spoke or full-mesh topologies.
+When VNet peering is configured, Azure Bastion can be deployed in hub-and-spoke or full-mesh topologies.
 Azure Bastion deployment is per virtual network, not per subscription/account or virtual machine.

 Once you provision the Azure Bastion service in your virtual network, the RDP/SSH experience is available to all your VMs in the same VNet, as well as peered VNets.
-Because VNet peering is supported, you can consolidate Bastion deployment to single VNet and still reach VMs deployed in a peered VNet.
-This centralizes the overall deployment.
+This means you can consolidate Bastion deployment to single VNet and still reach VMs deployed in a peered VNet, centralizing the overall deployment.

 :::image type="content" source="./media/vnet-peering/design.png" alt-text="Design and Architecture diagram":::